Tourrettes sur Loup

 The emblematic violets of Tourrettes

-VIOLET, A HISTORICAL ACTIVITY
+VIOLETS, A HISTORIC ACTIVITY

-Practices are also evolving and making way for innovation.
+Farming practices are also evolving and making way for innovation.
 In particular, new soil-less cultivation techniques have made their appearance.
 Harvesting is done daily during the winter, and growers often call on seasonal workers to harvest the violets by hand.
 This work requires a certain amount of experience to be able to select the right flowers quickly and without damaging them.

-BOUQUETS, CONFISERIE & PARFUMS
+BOUQUETS, CONFECTIONERY & PERFUMES

 The bouquets are made at the end of the day.
 Each bouquet is made up of around 25 flowers, surrounded by a corona of leaves and meticulously tied.
 Producing 100 bouquets an hour is a fast-paced operation.